mathildathompson/text_adv_app/project_to_do_list.md

 * Update FAQ page
 * Add Glyph Icons
 * Set consistent page heading text and centre it
-* Restyl Form for 'Create a New Track from this scene, to another scene'
+* Restyle Form for 'Create a New Track from this scene, to another scene'
 * The adventure end message text and styling
 * 404 Page